datalad/datalad/paper.md

 # Summary

 The DataLad project ([datalad.org](http://datalad.org)) adapted the models of open-source software development and distribution to address technical limitations of today's data management, sharing, and provenance collection.
-Born from the idea to provide a unified data distribution for neuroscience, taking a versatile system for data logistics ([git-annex](https://git-annex.branchable.com)) built on top of the most popular distributed version control system ([Git](https://git-scm.com)), and adopting ideas and procedures from software distributions, DataLad delivers a completely open, pioneering platform for flexible decentralized research data management (dRDM) [@Hanke_2021].
+Born from the idea to provide a unified data distribution for neuroscience that takes a versatile system for data logistics ([git-annex](https://git-annex.branchable.com)) built on top of the most popular distributed version control system ([Git](https://git-scm.com)), DataLad delivers a completely open, pioneering platform for flexible decentralized research data management (dRDM) [@Hanke_2021].

 # Statement of Need